arnovb-github/PoshCommence/docs/Clear-CmcControlCharacters.md

 ```

 ### -ColumnDelimiter
 Do not touch this unless you are a Commence wizard.
-It is the delimiter passed to a RowSets `GetRow()` method.
+It is the delimiter passed to a RowSet's `GetRow()` method.
 You only ever need to change this if the default for some reason gives unwanted results.
 The default is defined in [Vovin.CmcLibNet](https://github.com/arnovb-github/CmcLibNet).

 ```yaml
 Type: String